q2333gh/q2333gh.github.io/_posts/2023-07-13-blog-under-construction.md

 6.visiter comment under the article .

-7.block visit via QQ , WeChat integreted browser.
+7.block visit via QQ , WeChat integreted browser,bcz this may cause Tencent tag my site as danger site, but fact is ,it never be.

 8.at home page , only  5 artile a page .
 shou be more like 15 will be prefer